 A daredevil of the clouds whose spectacular parachute jumps captivated 19th-century crowds, ultimately meeting his fate in a final, fatal leap.

-Charles Leroux was a name that sold tickets and drew gasps from fairgrounds across Europe.
-In an era before powered flight, he was a star of the dangerous art of ballooning and, more spectacularly, parachuting.
-An American who found his audience overseas, Leroux performed countless ascents and descents, each a calculated gamble with gravity.
-His act was pure theater: rising thousands of feet in a balloon, then severing the connection to plunge earthward, trusting his life to a canopy of silk.
-He perfected the timing and showmanship, landing to the roaring approval of crowds from St. Petersburg to Stockholm.
-His career was a long defiance of odds, which finally ran out in 1889 during a jump in Tallinn, Estonia.
-Reports vary—some say his parachute failed, others that he sacrificed his own safety to avoid landing on spectators.
-Leroux's death cemented his legend as a figure who lived and died by the thrill of the fall.
+Charles Leroux completed parachute jumps from balloons at fairgrounds across Europe in the 1880s.
+He performed countless ascents and descents, each a calculated gamble with gravity.
+His act involved rising thousands of feet in a balloon, then severing the connection to plunge earthward, trusting his life to a silk canopy.
+He perfected timing and showmanship, landing to crowds from St. Petersburg to Stockholm.
+In 1889 during a jump in Tallinn, Estonia, his luck ran out.
+Reports vary — some say his parachute failed, others that he sacrificed his own safety to avoid landing on spectators.
+Leroux died living by the thrill of the fall.

 The biggest hits of 1856